Mueller Report Is 700 Pages, ‘Fox News’ Expert Reveals — But How Does He Know When No Info Has Been Released?

 “We saw on Sunday a four-page summary of a 700-page report,” the Fox News legal analyst said.
 “The 700-page report is a summary of two million pages of documents, of raw evidence.”

 Though Napolitano stated the “700 pages” figure on several occasions, he did not reveal how he had come to his information on the length of the report.
-Watch video of Napolitano’s interview, below.
+Watch video of Napolitano’s interview below.

 The “700” number was in line with what House Judiciary Committee Chair Jerrold Nadler revealed on Wednesday, according to Politico reporter Kyle Cheney, via Twitter.
-Nadler said that he had a brief conversation with Barr in which the attorney general revealed that the Mueller Report was “very substantial,” but nonetheless came in at “less than 1,000 pages.”
+Nadler said that he had a brief conversation with Barr in which the attorney general revealed that the Mueller report was “very substantial,” but nonetheless came in at “less than 1,000 pages.”

 Barr would not commit to turning the full report over to Congress however, according to Nadler as quoted by Cheney.

-If Napolitano has obtained inside information about the Mueller Report, his claim that Mueller “undoubtedly” has uncovered evidence of a conspiracy between Trump and Russia to tamper with the 2016 presidential election, as reported by Fox Business, would attain added credibility.
+If Napolitano has obtained inside information about the Mueller report, his claim that Mueller “undoubtedly” has uncovered evidence of a conspiracy between Trump and Russia to tamper with the 2016 presidential election, as reported by Fox Business, would attain added credibility.

 “In the 700 page summary of the 2 million pages of raw evidence there is undoubtedly some evidence of a conspiracy and some evidence of obstruction of justice,” Napolitano said to Fox host Neil Caputo.
 “Just not enough evidence.”